catalystcommunity/terraform-kubernetes-catalyst-cluster-bootstrap/README.md

 ### In tandem with [catalyst-platform module](https://github.com/catalystsquad/terraform-aws-catalyst-platform)

-If you are using this module alongside the  [catalyst-platform module](https://github.com/catalystsquad/terraform-aws-catalyst-platform) module, you must configure the Kubernetes providers with dependencies on the output of the platform module.
+If you are using this module alongside the [catalyst-platform](https://github.com/catalystsquad/terraform-aws-catalyst-platform) module, you must configure the Kubernetes providers with dependencies on the output of the platform module.
 This module makes use of multiple providers for deploying kubernetes resources, so configure each with a similar configuration: